Stanley Baker: Death and legacy

 Ferndale RFC, a rugby club in the Rhondda Valleys, South Wales, established a tribute to Baker in the form of their "Sir Stanley Baker Lounge".
-Officially opened by his widow, Ellen Lady Baker, on Friday 24 November 2006, the day's events featured a presentation to Sir Stanley's sons and family members, and a fitting and moving tribute to the man himself via speeches and tales from celebrities and various local people who knew him best.
-The afternoon also featured a BBC Radio Wales tribute to Sir Stanley, hosted by Owen Money and recorded live in Ferndale RFC itself.
+Officially opened by his widow, Ellen, Lady Baker, on Friday 24 November 2006, the day's events featured a presentation to Stanley Baker's sons and family members, and a fitting and moving tribute to the man himself via speeches and tales from celebrities and various local people who knew him best.
+The afternoon also featured a BBC Radio Wales tribute to Stanley Baker, hosted by Owen Money and recorded live in Ferndale RFC itself.
 The Sir Stanley Baker Lounge features many pictures and memorabilia from his successful career, including a wall plaque commemorating the official opening in both English and Welsh.